 Reduce Water Heater Temperature

 Many manufacturers set the thermostat on a water heater to 140 degrees; however, most households can function adequately at 120 degrees.
 Lowering the temperature will reduce the amount of energy used to heat and maintain hot water.
 If you go on vacation, consider lowering the temperature even more while you are away, and turn it back up when you return.
+But if you revelled the same way I did when my company had taken me on a business trip, you would forget about turning up the temperature, because you get accustomed to a place very quickly.

 Reducing Hot Water Usage